mseeley/finch/docs/Workspace Guide.md

 yarn all add {dependency}
 ```

-> _Always include the dependency's version when adding a dependency to a local workspace.
+> :bird: Always include the dependency's version when adding a dependency to a local workspace.
 The `#.#.#` version must be equivalent to the `version` in `packages/package-b/package.json`.
-If the version is omitted then Yarn will install the latest version of the package from NPM._
+If the version is omitted then Yarn will install the latest version of the package from NPM.

 Remove a dependency from all package workspaces: